aubricus/dotfiles/README.md

 For convenience dotfiles will add `dotfiles/bin` to your path so you can also store and version utilities you write.
 There's no magic here, just make sure anything you want to run in this dir is executable.

-> After `scripts/dotfiles.sh setup` is run a symlink to `dotfiles` is created so you can reference the `dotfiles` cli globally.
+> For example: After `scripts/dotfiles.sh setup` or `scripts/install.sh` is run a symlink to `dotfiles` is created so you can reference the `dotfiles` cli globally.

 ### Private Files